 );

--- Both inserts succeed!
+-- Both inserts succeed.
 Your idempotency lock is broken.

 INSERT INTO events_buggy (user_id, kind, period) VALUES ('u1', 'welcome', NULL);